Better-HPC/keystone-docs/docs/index.md

 # Keystone Technical Documentation

-Keystone is a web-based resource allocation system for high-performance computing (HPC) systems.
+Keystone is a web-based resource allocation system for high-performance computing (HPC) clusters.
 It provides a centralized interface for managing HPC allocations across large user groups and diverse computational environments.

 Application features include: